 - Add the garlic and saute for 30 seconds.

-- Next add the carrots and celery and saute for a couple more minutes.
+- Add the carrots and celery and saute for a couple of minutes.

-- Then add the potatoes, beans, tomatoes with the juice, vegetable broth, thyme, bay leaf, and salt-free seasoning blend.
+- Stir in the potatoes, beans, tomatoes with their juice, vegetable broth, thyme, bay leaf, and salt-free seasoning blend.

-- Remove the pot from the heat and stir in the chopped kale.
+- Remove from the heat and stir in the chopped kale until wilted.

-- Taste the soup and add salt and pepper as desired.
+- Taste and add salt and pepper as desired and serve.

 📋 Recipe